ayusc/termux-sriparna/README.md

 ##### To open any application you can say "open whatsapp", "sriparna please open youtube" etc...

-You can open chrome, gmail, youtube with this, if you want more applications you need to specify their package names and class name in app.json
+You can open chrome, gmail, youtube and whatsapp with this, if you want more applications you need to specify their package names and class name in app.json

 You can use [Shortcut Maker](https://play.google.com/store/apps/details?id=rk.android.app.shortcutmaker) to find package name and class names of installed applications.